 Winged Figure with Elephant

-In the third courtyard of the Procuratie Nuove, Piazza San Marco, facing a staircase leading to the apartments of the ex-Palazzo Reale, an allegorical stone sculpture of a winged female figure with a small elephant can be seen.
-After years of exposure to the elements, both figures are cracked and covered with mossy green algae.
-Following a request from the Venetian authorities, Venice in Peril raised the funds for restorative treatment and conservation, at a cost of approximately £10,000 and the work has now been completed.
+In the third courtyard of the Procuratie Nuove, Piazza San Marco, just behind Caffe Florian and facing a staircase leading to the apartments of the ex-Palazzo Reale, there is an allegorical stone sculpture of a winged female figure with a small elephant.
+After years of exposure to the elements, both figures were cracked and covered with mossy green algae.
+Following a request from the Venetian authorities, Venice in Peril raised the funds for restorative treatment and conservation, at a cost of approximately £10,000.
+Work was completed in 2014.